Ebuka-martins/Pennys-store-statistics-project/README.md

 - The user will be ushered in with a welcoming message.
 - A statement which says you should enter the sales data to precict the next year sales is also displayed.
 - An example of the kind and amount of data you should input is displayed
-- if the right combination is inputed a predictive data is generated for 2020, using random variance.
+- If the right combination is inputted a predictive data is generated for 2020, using random variance.
 - The data arrays generated will be automatically explained what each data means.
 - The data is automatically updated on the google sheet
 - The program will ask the users if they still want to predict sales for next year.
-- if the user says YES, it automatically predict the next year input and if the user input a NO statement, it exit the program.
+- If the user says YES, it automatically predict the next year input and if the user input a NO statement, it exit the program.

 ![welcome-message](Documentation/welcome-message.png)

-The user is expected to input the correct six digit numbers, seperated with commas in other to predict the sales for next year.
+The user is expected to input the correct six digit numbers, separated with commas in other to predict the sales for next year.

-**When the user Input the right combination**
+**When the user input the right combination**
 - The sales for next year combination will be predicted, starting from the year 2020

 ![user-input](Documentation/user-input.png)